-3. Access to social media is not limited as a means to restrict peaceful assemblies
+3. Access to the internet and/or social media is not limited as a means to restrict peaceful assemblies online or offline.

-There should be no obstacles in the use of social media.
+There should be no obstacles in the access to the internet and/or to use of social media.
 Online content referring to peaceful assemblies must be accessible through any internet provider, at any time from any geographical location as long as the author has not decided otherwise.
 There shall be no practical obstacles imposed upon online content, such as persecution/harassment of editors or providers.
-Social media/Internet should not be blocked around the location of the assembly to prevent people from organizing.
+Social media/Internet should not be blocked or otherwise disrupted around the location of the assembly to prevent people from organizing.

-• Access to social media content with information regarding an upcoming protest is blocked;

-• Some providers do not grant access to online content regarding peaceful assemblies.
+- Access to social media content with information regarding an upcoming protest is blocked; - Some providers do not grant access to online content regarding peaceful assemblies.